How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 After [grandfather end date], your rate transitions to $[new] to equalize pricing across all clients.”

 Lock the timeline.
-No “we’ll see how it goes” language.
-Clients need certainty about when the transition happens.
+Avoid any “we’ll see how it goes” language—clients need a clear, fixed date for when the transition happens.

 Send to all clients:

-Don’t stagger announcements.
-Send to everyone on the same day.
-Staggering creates information asymmetry—some clients know while others don’t, leading to gossip and resentment.
+Don’t stagger announcements—send to everyone on the same day.
+Staggering creates information gaps where some clients know before others, which leads to gossip and resentment.

-If using email: Send individually (not BCC).
-Personalize the first line if you have fewer than 15 clients (”Hi [Name], hope your Q2 is going well.”).
-For 15+ clients, the template works fine.
+If you’re using email, send messages individually (not BCC).
+Personalize the first line if you have fewer than 15 clients (“Hi [Name], hope your Q2 is going well.”); if you have 15 or more, the template on its own is enough.

-Result by end of Day 10: All clients have been notified of the price increase with clear communication covering the change, timeline, and rationale.
-You’ve offered prepay options for those wanting to lock in current rates temporarily.
+Result by the end of Day 10: every client has been notified of the price increase with clear details on the change, the timing, and the reason, and you’ve offered prepay options to anyone who wants to lock in current rates for a limited time.

 Days 11-14: Transition Management (1 hour)